Where to Walk and Not Walk the Great Wall of China

 The goal this morning was to ascend Heaven’s Ladder.

-This section of the Great Wall is called the “Wild Wall” and not open to the public.
+This section of the Great Wall is called the “Wild Wall” and is not open to the public.

 A couple standing in front of a collapsed stone staircase